Opinions are fun. My friends tell me I am someone with lots of opinions

 I am proud of my time in uniform, but when my 4 years were up I left active duty and went to college by personal choice and not based on an imposed family expectation.
 Despite my pride in service, I learned that it was not good to mention in conversation that I had been in the military.
 I was either jeered at, or on occasion lectured about how the “country was going to hell” and somehow I was “uniquely qualified to understand.”
 The second type of person often wanted to show me their basement filled with a collection of small arms thinking I would appreciate it.
 With the sour taste of Vietnam still fresh in the public memory, military service was not generally understood or respected.

 It is difficult to be proud of a portion of your life that you are discouraged from talking about or admitting to.
 The mindset is similar to having a job on your resume that encourages people to pre-judge you in a negative manner.
+I had one occasion when I was at a party during college and mentioned I was an Army Veteran, whereby someone promptly called me a "baby-killer."

 The U.S. military’s public standing improved some with our incursions into Panama and Granada, but the first Gulf War of 1990-1991 changed everything.
 For the first time in my lifetime, being an active member military, or a veteran in my case became a respected role.